coughingmouse/Korean-Romanization/README.md

 ː | :

 * ⟨i⟩ is used if it is or is a part of a nucleus. ⟨y⟩ is used if it is the first letter of a vowel cluster.
 Else ⟨j⟩ is used: when it's the last letter of a vowel cluster, except when preceded by a semivowel, e.g. ⟨ퟄ⟩, romanized as ⟨yi⟩.
-* Tonal markers go before a nucleus, and the long vowel symbol goes after the nucleus.
+* Accent markers go before a nucleus, and the long vowel symbol goes after the nucleus.

 | H | T | H | T |
 | - | - | - | - |